2021 Tournament Information!

 Round four (team pieces): team D, team A, team B, team C

-• Sampling.
-Quoting other works and utilizing literary allusions are not plagiarism.
+3. Sampling: quoting other works and utilizing literary allusions are not plagiarism.
 Found poems are also possible.
 The important thing is that the construction of the poem was undertaken by the presenting poet, and that the arrangement and performance are original to them.

-• After the brief introduction of poet’s name, poet’s school or organization, and poem’s title, the time will start on the next word the poet says.
-However, if the poet engages with the audience in a non-verbal way (ie. by winking, or waving, or performance art), then the time will start.
+4. After the brief introduction of poet’s name, poet’s school or organization, and poem’s title, the time will start on the next word the poet says.
+The time will also start if the poet engages with the audience in a non-verbal way (ie. by winking, or waving, or performance art).
 The poet may take a pause after the introduction to prepare themselves to perform.